kazhala/fzf.aws/README.md

 You could find the half bash half Python version in [this](https://github.com/kazhala/fzf.aws/tree/archive/shell-version) branch.

 As the scripts grow, I decided to make a dedicated project and re-write everything in Python.
-It was a great help for me to understand more about aws and this project definitely took some impact (mainly ec2, s3, cloudformation) on both my associate level and professional level aws certifications.
+It was a great help for me to understand more about aws and this project definitely took some positive impact (mainly ec2, s3, cloudformation) on my aws certification exams.

-This is my first python package and I'm still learning stuff along the way, some code style/implementation might drastically differ from others, I'm trying my best to refactor everything to align.
+It's more of a learning project for me, it is also my first python package and I'm still learning stuff along the way, some code style/implementation might drastically differ from others, I'm trying my best to refactor everything to align.

 Leave a star :)